 Pigs are among the most versatile animals humans have domesticated.
-We keep them as pets, certainly, but we also eat them and use them to make leather and lots more.
-Often we think of them as hungry, dirty and not particularly bright.
+Often we think of them as hungry, dirty and not particularly bright, yet anyone who has kept a pig as a pet knows there's a lot more to these creatures.
 While it's true pigs will eat just about anything, the rest of our perceptions aren't entirely accurate.
 Here are some surprising, fun facts about pigs.

-1. We domesticated pigs at 2 different times in 2 different places
+1. Humans domesticated pigs at 2 different times, in 2 different places

-Perhaps we recognized pigs' utility early on since two different cultures thousands of miles apart domesticated wild pigs, or boars.
+We recognized pigs' usefulness early on.
+Two different cultures thousands of miles apart domesticated wild pigs, or boars.
 Near what is now modern-day Turkey, settlers domesticated wild boars that came to their villages for scraps of food about 10,000 years ago.
 Research also indicates that around 8,000 years ago, wild pigs were domesticated in China's Mekong Valley.

 2. Pigs developed a dirty reputation

 Despite their domestication and usefulness, pigs fell out of favor to a certain degree by B.C.
-1,000.
+1000.
 The Old Testament, specifically the Book of Leviticus, deemed pigs "unclean" and forbade the consumption of pig productions.
-The Koran followed suit in the 7th century A.D.
-While theories abound as to why pigs were held in low esteem, the likeliest reason is that pigs are happy to consume just about anything, including decaying flesh and feces, habits that made them unclean.
+The Koran followed suit in the 7th century.
+While theories abound as to why pigs were held in low esteem, the likeliest reason is that pigs are happy to consume just about anything, including decaying food and even feces.

 3. The pig holds a place in the Chinese zodiac